 In vitro measurements using human cells

-Because CHDR has close ties with Leiden University Medical Center and other hospitals, it is relatively easy to obtain fresh human samples from specific patient populations and healthy volunteers.
+Thanks to CHDR's close ties with the Leiden University Medical Center and other hospitals, it is relatively easy to obtain fresh human samples from specific patient populations and healthy volunteers.
 These biological materials can then be used in an in vitro setting to measure the pharmacological activity of a test compound.
 In some cases, the immunological effects of a compound on whole blood samples, isolated peripheral blood cells, or skin samples can be determined by measuring changes in the cells’ physiology.
-Sometimes, however, this will not be sufficient to demonstrate that the compound has its intended effect.
+Sometimes, however, this will not be sufficient to demonstrate that the compound has the intended effect.
 For example, a compound that was designed to modify the inflammatory response by acting on a specific pathway may not have any measurable effect on non-activated blood cells.
-In this case, we first need to activate the inflammatory response using the relevant pathway in our so-called ‘challenge’ model; the compound’s effects on these activated cells can then be measured.
+In this case, we first need to activate the inflammatory response using the relevant pathway using a challenge model.
+Using this technique, we are able to measure the compound’s effects on these activated cells.